Jschuetzle/CSDS338-Labs/Week8-Paging.md

 ![compiler with and without bounds checks](/images/bounds-checking.png)

-The bottom left would unprotected code, whereas the code on the right performs a bounds check.
+The bottom left is unprotected code, whereas the code on the right performs a bounds check.
 This provides good memory protection, but the overhead of doing so IS INSANE.
 Think about all the extra instructions that are required for every load/store instruction!
 We don't want this!
 That's why the hardware of the MMU deals with this instead of the compiler...

 #### Physical Offset
 This is only relevant for when we are mapping entire processes contiguously into physical memory.
 I like to think about it in the following way...

-Let's say we want to map virtual address 0x0.
+Let's say we want to map the first virtual address.
 In order to access that in physical memory, assuming the bounds have allowed us, all we have to do is add some offset to the virtual address; the offset being the start of the contiguous chunk in physical memory.
-For other virtual addresses, you will keep translateing and adding the offset.
+For other virtual addresses, you will keep translating and adding the offset.
 That's exactly what the **relocation register** does in this diagram...it's a register because the offset will be different for different processes, so this register can be loaded with some different offset in that case.

 ![offset for contiguous physical allocations](/images/mmu-offset.png)